-To celebrate the launch of Notability 11.0, all schools and colleges managing devices through Apple School Manager will be given access to Notability paid subscription tier at no cost.
+To celebrate the launch of Notability 11.0, all schools and colleges managing devices through Apple School Manager or a mobile device manager can access to Notability for Organizations at no cost.

 For our existing organizations, this means MyScript Handwriting AND Math Recognition are now part of the package.
 Academic products that were previously restricted in the Notability Shop will now also be included, with new content to be released throughout the school year.

 Whether you’ve deployed Notability for years or are just getting started, we’d love to hear from you.
-Fill out the optional form below so we can better onboard and support your organization.
+Fill out the form here so we can better onboard and support your organization.

 Spread the News